|

 Come and learn about instruments such as the cuatro, bouzouki, mandolin, & banjo - tips and tricks, differences, voices, and basics.

-Dot Arduino for Absolute Beginners To Programming Grid
+Arduino for Absolute Beginners

 time: Saturday, 4:30 - 5:45 pm